mt-ag/LCT-Documentation/docs/lct-basic-concepts/test-cases.md

 :::note

 Except for [BeforeEach- and AfterEach-Cases](./beforeeach-aftereach-cases.md), Test Cases in LCT are __independent of one another__.
-This means that the execution of one Test Case does not influence the execution of another Test Case and each Test Case starts without any page loaded.
+This means that the execution of one Test Case does not influence the execution of another Test Case.
+Each Test Case starts without any page loaded.

 :::